LSSTDESC/Twinkles/code/twinkles_cookbook.md

 $> setup -m none -r and_files astrometry_net_data

 # Create calibrated images from the input eimages.
 This will write to a repository called output_data.
 The --id argument
 # defines the data to operate on.
-In this case it means process all data in the g, r, and i bands with visit numbers between
+In this case it means process all data (in this example the g, r, and i bands) with visit numbers between
 # 840 and 879.
 Mising data will be skipped
 $> processEimage.py input_data/ --id visit=840..879 --output output_data